 When a POL or Hazmat spill is reported at an NWS site, Nasittuq will mobilize personnel, materials and equipment to respond immediately upon receipt of the spill report or as soon as practicable.
+The conditions at a spill site, i.e., with respect to weather, temperature, season and availability of transportation, may impose significant delays in response times.

-In-house resources will be used for most spills unless the circumstances of the spill are deemed, by the Environmental Services Supervisor, to require external resources (e.g. a very large spill clean-up of particularly toxic materials).
+In-house resources will be used for most spills unless the circumstances of the spill are deemed, by the Environmental Services Supervisor, to require external resources (e.g., a very large spill clean-up of particularly toxic materials).
 Details of individual responsibilities are provided in Section 6.0.